 For the balanced feasible sample, we fit a fixed-effects panel specification with two thresholds by implementing the typical fixed-effects estimator (eq.
 1).
-These estimates, along with the associated OLS standard errors, are presented in the first column (FE) of Table 2.
+These estimates, along with the associated robust OLS standard errors, are presented in the first column (Robust) of Table 2.
 The second column of Table 2 illustrates the same estimates but with bootstrapped standard errors this time.
-Clearly the bootstrapped standard errors appear to be considerably higher.
-This difference in magnitude reveals the necessity of diagnostic testing.
+Both approaches result to standard errors of similar magnitude.
+Before executing any statistical inference, we conduct some diagnostic testing.